f5devcentral/f5-agility-labs-irules/docs/class2/module3/lab1.rst

 web page.
 You will see that they are in the right order.
 The callback function is executed much later because I/O responses take much longer.

 But you might ask, how much later is the callback function executing?
-TO answer that question, lets add some more code:
+To answer that question, lets add some more code:

 **Code Step 3**